kvnloughead/command-line-notes/docs/config.md

 CLN_DEV=True
 ```

+Most options can be overridden at run time with a the appropriate flag.

+## Available Options

 `author` - the default author of notes.
 Maybe it could be useful for someone.
-Can be overridden with `cln edit -a "author name"`.
+Can be overridden with the `-a` flag.
 Defaults to an empty string.

 `editor` - your editor of choice.
 This can be overridden at run time with the `-e` flag.
 Example `cln edit -e vim`.
 Defaults to `nano`.

 `dev` - Set to `True` to run `cln` in development mode.
+Can be overridden with the `-a` flag.
 Basically this just sends notes to a different notes file and repo.
 I keep separate repos, one for personal use and one for development, adding `CLN_DEV=True` to a `.env` file in the latter.